hotsno/arch-install/README.md

 # arch-install
-Arch installer script

-> [!IMPORTANT]
+> [!NOTE]
-> While I tried to keep this free of hard-coded strings and the like, this is mainly meant for personal use
+> While I tried to keep this free of hard-coded strings and such, this is mainly meant for personal use

-## Requirements
+## (Intended) Requirements
 - Windows is already installed
 - Windows and Linux will live on the same drive
 - You have unallocated space on that drive
     - If not, first shrink your C:\ drive in Windows using Disk Management
-- Intended for systems w/ AMD GPUs
+- AMD GPU

 ## Post-install